 - CSE2220 Signal Processing + CSE2225 Image Processing - CSE2420 Digital Systems + CSE2425 Embedded Software - CSE2520 Big Data Processing + CSE2525 Data Mining - 7.
 Students with an examination programme of cohort 2017 or older will be allowed to participate in the CSE3000 Research Project provided they have completed the first two years of their examination programme. - 8.
-Unconditional access shall be granted to the other parts of the programme provided that sub 1 of this Article is complied with. - 9.
-Students are informed via Brightspace about the deadlines, procedure and measuring moment for applying for courses with entry requirements.
+Unconditional access shall be granted to the other parts of the programme provided that sub 1 of this Article is complied with.

-&lt;sup>6 This applies to students following the 2014 programme.
+10 This applies to students following the 2014 programme.